South Seattle Crime Prevention Council

 SSCPC's role

-The South Seattle Crime Prevention Council (SSCPC) is an incorporated non-profit community organization which strives to promote partnerships among residents, schools, businesses/merchants, the Seattle Police Department, social service and government agencies to effectively address public safety issues.
+The Southeast Seattle Crime Prevention Council (SSCPC) is an incorporated non-profit community organization which strives to promote partnerships among residents, schools, businesses/merchants, the Seattle Police Department, social service agencies and government entities to effectively address public safety issues.
 SSCPC works to address community concerns in the following ways:

 • Supports increased police interactions on the streets